 Ill post pics of the little guy when i get back going to pick it at 4pm!

-he said they Hope i pick a female (i know i cant sex it!)
+Hope i pick a female (i know i cant sex it!)
 But males are funny with me or pervy! still have evidence of their yolk sacs on their bellies!

 so they real babies! :mf_dribble: